Kansas Bar Association

-The Kansas Bar Association (KBA) is a voluntary, non-profit bar association for the state of Kansas with the headquarters located in The Robert L. Gernon Law Center at 12th and Harrison St. in Topeka.
-The KBA has approximately 6,500 members and was founded in 1882.
+The Kansas Bar Association (KBA) is a non-profit bar association for the state of Kansas with its headquarters in Topeka.
+The KBA is made up of less than 5,000 members and was established in 1882.

 Membership

-Any person in good standing with their state bar may become a member of the association.
-Only members may vote and hold office in the association.
+Any lawyer in good standing with their state's bar can join the association.
+Only members have the right to vote and hold positions within the association.

-Membership dues vary depending on how long an attorney has practiced, with special consideration given to particular areas of law, including legal services attorneys.
+Membership fees differ based on an attorney's years of practice, with special consideration for certain legal fields, including legal services attorneys.

-Any member of the KBA who has been admitted to the bar for 50 years, and is a current member in good standing shall automatically become a life member of the KBA and be exempt from paying annual dues.
+If a KBA member has been practicing law for 50 years and maintains good standing, they automatically become a life member of the KBA and don't need to pay annual dues.

-The Kansas Bar Association has an elected board of governors, with president being the highest level of the hierarchy.
-Each president has a term, excluding a few exceptions, of one year.
+The Kansas Bar Association has an elected board of governors, with the president serving as the highest position.
+Each president serves a one-year term, except for a few exceptions.

+Controversy

+A former KBA executive director allegedly embezzled between $25,000 - $100,000.

 Publications

-The Kansas Bar Association is dedicated to providing its members with current information about the law through publications, both print and electronic, and through social networking websites.
+The Kansas Bar Association provides its members with current information about the law through publications, both print and electronic, and through social networking websites.